oneapi-src/oneapi-ci/README.rst

 Troubleshooting
 ===============

-Detailed install logs are saved as artefacts in most CI jobs.
+Detailed install logs are saved as artifacts in most CI jobs.
 Those logs can be helpful in case of installation issues.

 License